 Although there is quite a bit more to POSIX exclusive locking, these primitives provide a good start and are in fact sufficient in a great many situations.
-The next section takes a brief look at POSIX readerwriter locking.
+The next section takes a brief look at POSIX reader-writer locking.

-3.2.4 POSIX Reader-Writer Locking
+POSIX Reader-Writer Locking 3.2.4

 The POSIX API provides a reader-writer lock, which is represented by a pthread_rwlock_t.
-As with pthread_mutex_t, pthread_rwlock_t may be statically initialized via PTHREAD_RWLOCK_INITIALIZER or dynamically initialized via the pthread_rwlock_init() primitive.
-The pthread_rwlock_rdlock() primitive read-acquires the specified pthread_rwlock_t, the pthread_rwlock_wrlock() primitive write-acquires it, and the pthread_rwlock_unlock() primitive releases it.
-Only a single thread may write-hold a given pthread_rwlock_t at any given time, but multiple threads may read-hold a given pthread_rwlock_t, at least while there is no thread currently write-holding it.
+As with pthread_mutex_t, pthread_rwlock_t may statically initialized via PTHREAD_RWLOCK Creating two threads w/different locks: INITIALIZER or dynamically initialized via the pthread_rwlock_init() primitive.
+The pthread_rwlock_rdlock() primitive readacquires the specified pthread_rwlock_t, the pthread_rwlock_wrlock() primitive acquires it, and the pthread_rwlock_unlock() primitive releases it.
+Only a single thread may write-hold